-Ellena E. Fotinatos is Deputy Director at the King Baudouin Foundation United States (KBFUS).
-She is responsible for the gifts and grants administration, marketing, events and other projects.
-Ellena joined KBFUS in 2012 from Columbia University where she spent three years as a Special Projects Coordinator at the Center for Energy, Marine Transportation and Public Policy (CEMTPP).
+Ellena E. Fotinatos is Deputy Director of the King Baudouin Foundation United States (KBFUS).
+Ellena joined KBFUS in 2012 and in her tenure has worked to expand the portfolio of European partners, worked with individual and corporate donors through Donor Advised Funds, overhauled operations, and improved the visibility of the foundation.
+Ellena joined KBFUS from Columbia University where she spent three years as a Special Projects Coordinator at the Center for Energy, Marine Transportation and Public Policy (CEMTPP).
 During her time at Columbia University, she authored two published papers in a joint program with the United Nations Development Program (UNDP), in addition to creating and developing events and programs in cooperation with various members of the shipping and energy community.
-Before joining CEMTPP, Ellena completed her Master’s degree in International Affairs at Columbia University’s School of International and Public Affairs (SIPA).
-She is fluent in Greek and Italian.
+She has held various internships, including at Freedom House, International Peace Institute, UNDP, and the Federal Judicial Center.
+She’s previously worked as a financial analyst at the Estee Lauder Companies and a researcher at Calvert Investments.
+Ellena has a BA in Anthropology and a BA in Criminal Justice/Criminology from the University of Maryland, and completed her Master’s degree in International Affairs at Columbia University’s School of International and Public Affairs (SIPA) with a focus on International Security Studies.
+She is fluent in Greek and proficient in Italian.

 Monica Carrillo Zegarra is Senior Advisor – Latin America at the King Baudouin Foundation United States (KBFUS).
 Monica oversees our Latin America partnerships, network-building, and programs.
 Monica has extensive experience working with Latin American non-profits and raising funds for organizations and projects that achieved national and UN-guided law reforms on gender equity, Indigenous and Afro descendant’s rights, climate justice, racial equity and protection of the intangible cultural heritage.
 Prior to joining KBFUS, Monica was Regional Director of Latin America at Thousand Currents where she designed and led grantmaking and expansion strategies and oversaw grantee due diligence and risk assessments in the Amazon, Andean, Central America, and Caribbean regions.
 Monica formerly served as the community organizer of the Queens Museum of New York, where she curated, and fundraised for public programs aimed at connecting Latin American immigrant communities with museums, stakeholders, and elected officials.
 She has consulted for various international organizations including UNICEF, UNDP and IDB.
 Monica’s earlier work in Latin America as a non-profit leader included fundraising from U.S.-based philanthropic foundations and leading initiatives such as constructing 250 houses following an earthquake, and championing the inclusion of ethnic categories in state surveys and national census in the Americas.
 She delivered the keynote in the NASDAQ Closing Bell ceremony for the International Day of Women and she has been recognized as a global leader by Google Earth, Americas Council, UN Millennium Development Goals, and The Elders (founded by Nelson Mandela).
 Monica’s bio is included in the “Dictionary of the Caribbean and Latin American Biography” (Henry Louis Gates) featuring individuals who have impacted the history of the African diaspora.
 Her creative credentials as a poet, songwriter and performer have also been celebrated by the Grammy Awards and she has also been featured on PBS, CNN, Univision among other major media.
 Monica’s latest book “Faces of violence, faces of power” explores the intergenerational memory of women from her Afro-Peruvian community.
 Monica holds a Bachelors in Journalism, an M.F.A in Performance and Interactive Arts, a post-degree in Political and Cultural Analysis, and a certification in International Law of Human Rights from Oxford University in England.